sukalyansen123/Hadoop-Mapreduce-Programs/README.md

 The main (String[] args) receives a keyword in args .

 The main goal of this map-reduce program is to print out all the lines that contain this keyword.We need to pass the keyword to the map() function for which we use the Configuration class.

+#matrixvector.java

+The goal of this program is to multiply a matrix with a vector where the matrix is stored in two separate files matrix.txt and vector in vector.txt.

+The matrix is specified as :
+row num,col num,value

+And the vector as the values separated by commas in a single line.

+The output of the program is in matrixvectorOUTPUT.txt